L-Blondy/up-fetch/README.md

 ## 🚀 Try v2 Beta!

 Version 2 of upfetch is now available in beta!
-The changes only affect advanced use cases, making it safe to try in most projects.
-Try it out with:
+The changes mainly impact advanced use cases, so most projects won’t require any modifications.
+Give it a try with:

 ```bash
 npm i up-fetch@2.0.0-beta.0